DerekMarshall855/social-media-clone/README.md

 - GET - /search/all - returns all posts.
 Should only be called once to load homepage.
 - GET - /search/comments/:id - returns all comments on a post with :id in the _id field
 - DELETE - /delete/:id - deletes post with matching :id
+- DELETE - /delete_all - deletes all posts and comments
 - PUT - /edit/:id - Edits post with matching :id.
 Pass post message, _id, and comments.
 Used to edit posts if required, no frontend connection use yet.
 - PUT - /comments/edit/:id - Adds a comment to the list of comments for the post with specified id

-## Backend todo
+## Backend todo (Extra)
-- Add likes field for each post & comment
+- Add likes field for each post & comment (Extra, not originally planned)

 ## Frontend todo
-- Add like button
+- Add like button (Extra, not orignally planned)
+- Change to sass (.scss) instead of css
+    - Requires config files to be compatible with typescript